Casper Sloth: Helsingør

 On 29 October 2020 it was confirmed, that Sloth had returned to Denmark and signed with Danish 1st Division club FC Helsingør for the rest of the year.
 He made his debut for the club on 27 November in a 2–1 victory over Fremad Amager, coming on as a second-half substitute.

 Stjarnan

 On 13 June 2021, Sloth signed with Icelandic club Stjarnan.

 International career

 Sloth has also played more than 30 games for various Danish youth selections, including eight games for the Denmark national under-21 football team.

 On 14 November 2012, he made his debut for the senior team in a friendly in Istanbul against Turkey.
 Sloth played the first half in a game which ended 1–1, and was hailed as one of Denmark's best players of the game.

-On 5 March 2014, Sloth started for Denmark in a 1-0 loss to England at Wembley; Sloth put in an impressive performance though he did get booked for a bad tackle on England's Steven Gerrard.
+On 5 March 2014, Sloth started for Denmark in a 1–0 loss to England at Wembley; Sloth put in an impressive performance though despite getting booked for a bad tackle on England's Steven Gerrard.
 Denmark lost to a late goal from Daniel Sturridge.